AzeematRaji/ersilia-outreachy/README.md

 joblib.dump(model, "../models/bioavailability.pkl")
 ```

-10- Images of evaluation metrics can be found /results
+10- Images of evaluation metrics can be found /results, also code preview can be in the /notebooks//bioavailability_train.ipynb

 ### Model hypothesis